 This course includes explanation, demonstration, and participation in games that provide an alternative to traditional sports.
 Emphasis is placed on playing for pleasure rather than for competitive purposes.
 Upon completion, students should be able to participate and lead others in participating in noncompetitive games.
-This course has been approved for the be able to participate and lead others in participating in noncompetitive games.
 This course has been approved for the transfer under the CAA as a premajor and/or elective course requirement.